ddnet/ddnet/README.md

 - disable chat bubble
 - Friend/Foe nameplate colors
 - Friend name color in chat and scorebaord
-- (spec) next to names of people spectating in scoreboard and chat
+- (s) next to names of people spectating in scoreboard and chat
+- show tee sitting in scoreboard if the player is spectating
 - Show when others are in a menu (Zzz emote for now)
 - darker names of people who are afk in scoreboard
+- different name color for afk friends
 - strong/weak hook color for cl_nameplate_ids
 - Fps spoofer ig?
 - Very pro looking menu trust